1914 French Grand Prix: Entries

 On 28 June, the Archduke Franz Ferdinand, heir to the Austro-Hungarian empire was assassinated in Sarajevo.
 A week later, the French Grand Prix was held under an increasingly tense political situation across Europe.

 The race attracted one of the highest-quality fields hitherto assembled, of 37 starters from 13 manufacturers and 6 countries.
 Peugeot were the strong favourites to repeat their victories in 1912 and 1913.
 They arrived with the new EX-5 (or ‘L-45’, after its engine size) for team drivers Georges Boillot, Jules Goux and Victor Rigal.
-The 4.5-litre four-cylinder engine had a twin-overhead cam and generated 112 bhp.
+The 4.5-litre four-cylinder engine had a twin-overhead cam (DOHC) and generated 112 bhp.
 Now fitted with four-wheel brakes it also sported a streamlined extended tail.
 Boillot had tested it at Brooklands and found it lifted the top speed by 8%.
 The tail also accommodated two spare tyres.